Guide: The Sangre de Cristo Range Traverse

 46.9 miles, 18,247′ gain/loss

 From the Rainbow Trail Trailhead outside of Salida, take the trail southeast to Hayden Pass Road, then hike the road southwest to the top of Hayden Pass.
-Several creeks are crossed that should have flowing water, including a large creek near Hayden Pass road by the campsite.
+Several creeks are crossed that should have flowing water, including a large creek (Hayden Creek) near Hayden Pass Road by the campsite.
 This campsite also has a well, but was not functioning at our last visit in June 2024, due to contamination.

 Hike up the steep, sun-exposed Hayden Pass road 5 miles to the summit of Hayden Pass.
 Many dispersed campsites are available on this road that you’ll have to share with 4WD enthusiasts.